About PEG Membership

 Anyone with an interest in the fields of language, the written word or communications is welcome to join PEG – even if you are not currently practising as a copy-editor, translator, proofreader or in any profession.

-To join, fill out PEG’s online membership form.
+To join, click the link below to fill out PEG’s online membership form.
 You can read about the benefits of membership and an explanation of member categories below.
-You can also read our Frequently Asked Questions about becoming and being a member.

-- Regular email communications informing members of future events and activities as well as job opportunities.
+- Email: Regular email communications informing members of future events and activities as well as job opportunities.
+Click here for more on our e-guides.

-- Participation in an electronic discussion group, which is a useful resource for requesting advice, discussing problems and sharing information invaluable to copy-editors, proofreaders and related practitioners.
+- PEGforum: Participation in an electronic discussion group, which is a useful resource for requesting advice, discussing problems and sharing information invaluable to copy editors, proofreaders and related practitioners.
+Ian Webling treats us with Friday Funnies!

-- An entry in the web-based Directory of Members’ Services, which members can update as necessary (it requires an additional subscription fee).
-It is available to any prospective clients or employers.
-This is not available to Student Members.
+- Directory: An entry in the web-based Directory of Members’ Services, which members can update as necessary (it requires an additional subscription fee.
+Student Members cannot have entries).
+Prospective clients or employers can consult the Directory.
+Click here to find a member.

-- Confirmation of your professional status to potential clients as someone who is in touch with others in the profession and with trends and is serious about their profession.
+- Status: Confirmation of your professional status to potential clients as someone who is in touch with others in the profession and with trends and is serious about their profession.
+Members are eligible to apply for a standard PEG email signature in their second year of membership.

 The Professional Editors’ Guild currently has four membership categories: Student Member, Associate Member, Full Member and Accredited Text Editor (ATE).